ADHD

 How rejection sensitivity connects to ADHD meltdowns and shutdowns

+RSD is one of the most common pathways to meltdowns and shutdowns in children with ADHD.
 It often starts with a trigger that feels small from the outside: a correction, a look, being left out of a conversation.
-The child's nervous system reads this as a threat — specifically, a social threat.
-Because the ADHD brain has fewer brakes on emotional reactions, the distress escalates rapidly.
-Within seconds, the child can move from fine to flooded: heart racing, thoughts spiralling, body overwhelmed.
+The child's nervous system reads this as a social threat.
+Because the ADHD brain has fewer brakes on emotional reactions, distress escalates rapidly; within seconds, the child moves from fine to flooded.

-If your child experiences frequent meltdowns or shutdowns, exploring whether RSD is a factor — alongside other triggers like sensory overload or demand avoidance — can make a significant difference to the support you put in place.
+If your child experiences frequent meltdowns or shutdowns, exploring whether RSD is a factor, alongside other triggers like sensory overload or demand avoidance, can make a significant difference to the support you put in place.

 Practical strategies for ADHD rejection sensitivity